Phase I Pediatric Orthodontics – Amityville, NY

 • Non-nutritive habits (like thumb and pacifier-sucking) altered their dental development.

 Based on the unique orthodontic issues your child faces, like protruding teeth, bite problems, or crowding, Dr. Justyna will develop a customized treatment plan for them.
-These can include expanders or growth appliances to help guide their jaw development or partial braces or space maintainers to ensure their permanent teeth grow in aligned.
+These can include expanders or growth appliances to help guide jaw development or partial braces or space maintainers to ensure their permanent teeth erupt and are properly aligned.
 If your child still struggles with thumb or pacifier-sucking, Dr. Justyna can provide you with helpful tips to curb their habit.

 What Happens During Phase II?